-The result is that users are forced to take support from the commonly available library for executing tasks such as processing of the handling database operations, Object-Relational Mapping, XML parsing, etc.
+As a result, users are force to take support from the commonly available library for executing tasks, such as processing and handling database operations, Object-Relational Mapping, XML parsing, etc.

 This makes it difficult for developers to implement common programming tasks using Node.js.

 If you want to boost the scalability of the application, the requirement is that the application should adopt an asynchronous programming model.